 Protects from sun damage Studies have shown when applied turmeric extract to skin that had been damaged by long-term, low-dose ultraviolet radiation.
 They found that it protected the skin from UV rays, prevented the formation of wrinkles, helped retain skin elasticity, and reduced the appearance of dark spots.
 Wow.

-Helps reduce acne and acne scaring - Turmeric Root Oil Reduces blemishes and scaring.
-Being a powerful antimicrobial turmeric essential oil makes an
+Helps reduce acne and acne scarring - Turmeric Root Oil Reduces blemishes and scaring.
+Being a powerful antimicrobial turmeric essential oil makes an excellent acne fighter

 Anti-Bacterial Properties One of turmeric’s longest uses is that of an anti-bacterial agent for small cuts and burns.
 Its anti-bacterial properties can also prevent infection.
 Turmeric can help reduce localized pain, speed up the healing process, and prevent scarring.

-Calms Psoriasis, Eczema, Rosacea and Other Skin Diseases While the causes of these skin conditions are different, they each involve inflammation of the skin.
+Calms skin irritations While the causes of these skin conditions are different, they each involve inflammation of the skin.
 Turmeric is an anti-inflammatory that also improves collagen production while fighting free radicals.
 Since it is a healing agent as well, dryness, rashes, swelling, irritation, etc can be repaired in the process.
-Curcumin has a natural anti-inflammatory action, which we now know can help treat the symptoms of psoriasis.
+Curcumin has a natural anti-inflammatory effect which we now know can help treat inflammatory issues.